 This is a huge one.
 Your body is unable to absorb all the nutrients you consume completely if it is constantly busy balancing out your stress hormones.
 Try to stick to simple routines, go to sleep as early as possible and make yourself lists to stay on top of everything and not feel time pressure all of the time.
 Emotional stress impacts your body in many different negative ways (speaking from own experience).

 Here is a list of alkaline foods:

-- Alkalining Vegetables: Beets, Broccoli, Cauliflower, Celery, Cucumber, Kale, Lettuce, Onions, Peas, Peppers, Spinach
+- Vegetables: Beets, Broccoli, Cauliflower, Celery, Cucumber, Kale, Lettuce, Onions, Peas, Peppers, Spinach

-- Alkalizing Fruits: Apple, Banana, Berries, Cantaloupe, Grapes, Melon, Lemon, Orange, Peach, Pear, Watermelon
+- Fruits: Apple, Banana, Berries, Cantaloupe, Grapes, Melon, Lemon, Orange, Peach, Pear, Watermelon

-- Alkalizing Spices: Cinnamon, Curry, Ginger, Mustard, Sea Salt
+- Spices: Cinnamon, Curry, Ginger, Mustard, Sea Salt

-So now that we have covered why iron is so important, let’s dive a litte bit deeper into what iron actually does to our bodies and why it’s important for us in order to feel our best and function properly.
-Some vegans seem to often lack iron (surprisingly, even more often than protein – I’m just kidding, I literally don’t know a single vegan lacking protein lol), so how does that come?
+So now that we have covered why iron is so important, let’s dive a litte bit deeper into what iron actually does to our bodies.
+And also why it’s important for us in order to feel our best and function properly.
+Some vegans seem to often lack iron (surprisingly, even more often than protein – I’m just kidding, I literally don’t know a single vegan lacking protein), so how does that come?
 Iron that comes from plant sources is trivalent which means it can only be absorbed by our bodies under certain circumstances.
 Lots of caffeine, little sleep, too much emotional and physical stress and an unbalanced gut flora can cause a disability of the body to absorb the iron that you might be consuming by eating iron-rich plant foods.

 - dried fruit – such as dried apricots